Abstract Chromatic Lithograph by A. Vrede

 A. VredeAuthenticity

-ABSTRACT CHROMATIC LITHOGRAPH BY A. VREDE: ORIGINS & SIGNIFICANCE
+ABSTRACT CHROMATIC LITHOGRAPH BY A. VREDE: IDENTIFICATION

 This appears to be a framed contemporary lithograph, featuring an abstract composition dominated by vibrant orange and muted yellow forms, accented by energetic black lines.
 The piece is numbered '2/15' on the lower left, indicating it is an early impression from a very small edition, and signed 'A. Vrede '75' on the lower right.
 The spontaneous, gestural quality of the mark-making suggests a post-war abstract expressionist influence, possibly with a European origin given the surname.